rx-gy/autolinux/README.md

 - [ ] syncthing
 - [ ] grub splash

-**TASKS**
-* Embed authorized_keys file into preseed
-* Test ansible-pull bootstrap
-> [!NOTE]
-> Asks for confirmation of partitioning - it isn't meant to.
-> It is not doing boot stuff as expected - boots, but is doing odd efi things to other disks. *beware*

-Only asks for confirmation of partitioning - although it isn't meant to.

 ## Problem
 I want my current linux build to be documented and reproducible such that a complete rebuild, or a partial reacreation is not a time consuming trial and error effort.